Jeeves: Influence

 From 1996 until 2006, Ask.com, a question-and-answer search engine, was known as Ask Jeeves and featured a caricature of a butler on its launch page.
 The name of Jeeves has also been used by other companies and services, such as the British dry-cleaning firm Jeeves of Belgravia and the New Zealand company Jeeves Tours.

 The fictional amateur detective Lord Peter Wimsey and his valet Mervyn Bunter, created by Dorothy L. Sayers in 1923, were partially inspired by Bertie Wooster and Jeeves.

+Jeeves himself is parodied in the mashup "Scream for Jeeves."

+The couple formed by the aristocrat Charlie Mortdecai and his valet Jock, protagonists of Kyril Bonfiglioli's novels, are intended as a parody of Bertie and Jeeves.

 Jeeves series

 List of stories

 The Jeeves canon is a series of comedic stories following Bertie Wooster and his valet Jeeves, consisting of 35 short stories and 11 novels.
 With minor exceptions, the short stories were written and published first (between 1915 and 1930); the novels later (between 1934 and 1974).
 While the series of stories featuring the character of Jeeves are often referred to as the "Jeeves" stories, the series is also called by other names such as the "Jeeves and Wooster" or "Jeeves and Bertie" stories.

 Bertie Wooster narrates (in the first person) all the stories but two, "Bertie Changes His Mind" (which Jeeves himself narrates in the first person), and Ring for Jeeves (which features Jeeves but not Bertie Wooster and is written in the third person).

 Jeeves and Bertie first appeared in "Extricating Young Gussie", a short story published in the US in September 1915, though it was not seen in the UK until 1916.
 In the story, Jeeves's character is minor and not fully developed, and Bertie's surname appears to be Mannering-Phipps.
 The first fully recognisable Jeeves and Wooster story was "Leave It to Jeeves", published in early 1916.
 As the series progressed, Jeeves assumed the role of Bertie Wooster's co-protagonist.
 Most of the Jeeves stories were originally published as magazine pieces before being collected into books, although 11 of the short stories were reworked and divided into 18 chapters to make an episodic semi-novel called The Inimitable Jeeves.
-Other collections, most notably The World of Jeeves, restore these to their original form of 11 distinct stories.